 Student Activities plans a variety of events and activities for students of all ages.
-The Every Thursday Calendar (ETC), published on Thursdays, lists all events for that week.
-Yearly annual events include Fall Fest (a fall festival), Froze Arts (a winter festival) and the annual Beaux Arts festival and ball, which occurs at the end of spring term.
-Student Activities also provides free transportation to local shopping and movie theaters, and sponsors The What?, an on-campus coffee house for college students.
+Yearly annual events include Fall Fest (a fall festival), Froze Arts (a winter festival) and the annual Beaux Arts festival and ball, which occurs at the end of spring semester.
+Student Activities also provides free transportation to local shopping and movie theaters, and sponsors The What?, is an on-campus coffee house for college students.
 More information on Student Activities.

 Will I need a car to get around off-campus?

 Students can take advantage of the free transportation to shopping, movies, and other events off-campus offered through Student Activities.
-These trips are scheduled weekly and are listed in the ETC calendar published every Thursday.
+These trips are scheduled weekly and are listed in the Every Friday Email.
 Limited public transportation from the School of the Arts to downtown Winston-Salem and other outlying areas is also available.
 Some students, particularly those who live off-campus, find that owning a car is helpful.
 Residential high school students may not have cars on campus.

-Do I need to take the TOEFL test to apply to NCSA?
+Do I need to take the TOEFL test to apply to UNCSA?

 What TOEFL score do I need to get in?

 If English is not your first language, you are required to take the TOEFL (Test of English as a Foreign Language) for admission to the School’s college programs.
-TOEFL scores of 550 (paper based) and 213 (computer based), respectively, are recommended for the college undergraduate degree and graduate programs.
-TOEFL scores of 500 (paper based) and 173 (computer based), respectively, are recommended for the arts diploma programs.
+TOEFL scores of 79 internet based, 550 (paper based) and 213 (computer based), and 6.5 ILTS, respectively, are recommended for the college undergraduate degree and graduate programs.

 Do international high school students need to take the TOEFL?

-No. High school students who speak a first language other than English must take the SLEP (Secondary Level English Proficiency) test.
-A score of 55 or higher is required for admission.
-The SLEP test may be taken free of charge on the NCSA campus.
-It is recommended that students take the test at the time of their audition or campus visit.
+No. High school students who speak a first language other than English must take the TOEFL Junior.
+A score of 745 or higher is required for admission.

 What about help with English or ESL classes?